Academic Programs / Environmental Design

 Academic Residency Requirements

 All undergraduates must take 30 of their last 45 semester hours at Temple University.
-Community and Regional Planning majors must complete at least half of the courses required in the major at Temple.
+Community Development majors must complete at least half of the courses required in the major at Temple.
 While candidates for a degree at Temple, students wishing to take academic work at another institution, either classroom or online courses offered during the regular year or in summer sessions, must have an advisor's prior approval before enrolling at the other institution.
 See Academic Policies.